awoods12/Home_Appraisal_Dapp/README.md

-This is starter code for a Home Appraisal dApp for Hackathon competitions.
+This is starter code for a Home Appraisal decentralized app (dApp) for Hackathon competitions.
 Follow the tutorials below and read my notes to get an understand of how to develop dApps.
 This is set up for local development environments with Truffle and Ganache for Ethereum (so you can develop, deploy, and test easily without having to pay).

 The code presented here is forked from https://github.com/dappuniversity/ipfs_image_uploader which is sample code from the video for a React Dapp with IPFS given below.
 This version has a few changes, mainly in the contract